UBC-Solar/sunlink/README.md

 ## Running the Offline Log Uploader

-To run the offline log uploader the `logfiles` folder should have a generated log file to read and request the parser to write to InfluxDB in the `_test` buckets (like in debug mode).
+To run the offline log uploader the `logfiles` folder should have a generated log file to read and request the parser to write to InfluxDB in the specified buckets (_test or _prod based on --debug or --prod options respectively).
 To do this use the -u (--log-upload) flag as follows:

 ```bash
 ./link_telemetry.py -u